What is a Clogged or Plugged Milk Duct, and how does it feel?

 - Vary nursing positions.
 Have the baby's nose or chin pointed toward the plug.

-- If a bleb/plug appears at the nipple (looks like a cheesy whitehead), soak the breast in warm water and Epsom salts.
-Then place a cotton ball soaked in warm olive oil against the nipple bleb for 5 minutes to soften the plug.
+- If a bleb/plug appears at the nipple (looks like a cheesy whitehead), place a cotton ball soaked in warm olive oil against the nipple bleb for 5 minutes to soften the plug.
 Gently rub the plug to remove the top layer of skin, and then try to massage the plug out.

 - Use gravity to help move the bleb/plug by nursing on all fours with the baby on pillows below you.